-Alternatively, in situations where Contracting Parties require the exclusive use of real-world data, such as OBFCM for the EU, to determine the UF, this directive shall be adhered to.
+Alternatively, in situations where Contracting Parties require the exclusive use of real-world data, such as OBFCM for the EU, to determine the UF, this Resolution shall be adhered to.
 Practitioners shall utilize official certification values and, if these are unavailable for specific calculations, OEM-specific data.
 The entire process must be thoroughly documented, as stipulated by the Contracting Parties.]

-Table 11 Level Concept for Use phase Energy Consumption certification values*
+Table 3 Level Concept for Use phase Energy Consumption certification values*